SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-As you can see, the *get()* method gets the URL of the OData request as the input argument, and in case of successful request will return a JSON object with the response.
+GTe **get()** method gets the URL of the OData request as the input argument.
+A successful request returns a JSON object with the response.

 ### <a name="MSGraphClient"></a>Using MSGraphClient
-If you are targeting the Microsoft Graph, you can use the **MSGraphClient** client object, which provides you a more fluent syntax.
+If you are targeting Microsoft Graph, you can use the **MSGraphClient** client object, which provides a more fluent syntax.
-In the following code excerpt you can see the actual implementation of the *_searchWithGraph()* method of the current sample solution.
+The following example shows the implementation of the **_searchWithGraph()** method of the sample solution.

 ```TS
   private _searchWithGraph(): void {